 Long hours of sitting in the car and eating fast food at every rest stop can derail a diet faster than you can say "road trip."
 How can you break the cycle?
 First, take McDonald's off the menu.
 Before you set forth on your journey, fill a cooler with healthy snacks like fruit, raw veggies and sandwiches from home, and then restock your stash along the way with offerings from local grocery stores.
 Don't forget the bottled water!
 (Save money and the environment by purchasing gallon jugs of water to use to refill your bottles.)

 Bypass rest stops and seek out independent cafes and restaurants -- not only will you eat better, but you'll also meet locals and get a better flavor of the town you're in.
 For help finding healthy local eateries, try the VegOut app, which offers listings of nearby vegan, vegetarian and vegetarian-friendly restaurants.
 GoodFoodNearYou is another useful app that pinpoints the healthiest menu options at restaurants in your area, including fast food chains.
-You can also use our Rest Stop Survival Guide to choose the healthiest options from popular fast food menus.

 On particularly long car trips, be sure to stop at least once a day for an exercise break.
 Check your road map or GPS for nearby national, state or local parks where you can go for a hike, or spend some time exploring a new town or city by foot.